 How We Protect Lands

-- Property is at least partially within the Escondido Creek Watershed
+- Property or project is at least partially within or otherwise supports the Escondido Creek watershed;

-- Is contiguous to other preserved/pristine open space
+- Land is contiguous to or provides links to other preserved or important open space lands.

 - Donation where the landowner(s) wants their land preserved for posterity and/or wants a charitable tax deduction;

 - Purchase in fee title or conservation easement by TECC or one of its partners at fair market value, based on appraisals compliant with state and/or or federal standards and approved by funding agencies;

 - Management of lands set aside as mitigation for development;

 - Partnerships with government agencies such as the Olivenhain Municipal Water District and the County of San Diego to work jointly in support of best management of publicly owned lands; and

 - Education of current and future stewards of conservation lands, including both youth and adults.